Skip to Content

 Your Trusted Advocate for Domestic Violence in King County

 If you have been charged with domestic violence, you need counsel willing to fight for your constitutional rights.
-Hale Law Enterprises provides a dedicated attorney you can trust to fight aggressively on your behalf.
-Attorney Matthew T. Hale has successfully handled thousands of cases, including high-profile cases.
-His record demonstrates his ability to represent clients effectively and is a testament to his success!
+My firm, Hale Law Enterprises, offers a dedicated attorney you can trust to defend you aggressively.
+I, Attorney Matthew T. Hale, have handled thousands of cases, including high-profile matters.
+My record demonstrates my ability to represent clients effectively and stands as a testament to their success!

 Some domestic violence acts that can be classified as a misdemeanor are: